 The inaugural Light Nelson event took place in Queens Gardens, Albion Square and the Chinese Garden, involving various other locations nearby.
-Planned to coincide with the Winter Music Festival at the Nelson School of Music, with the hope of enhanced visitor numbers for both events, it saw overwhelming and somewhat unexpected success - 16,000 visitors over 3 days, which resulted in the formation of the (Charitable) Light Nelson Trust.
-The Trustees, Brian Riley (Chairperson), John-Paul Pochin (Co Founder & Artist Collective Representative), Anne Rush (Co Founder & Artist Collective Representative), Jo Kinross (Chair of the Selection Committee), Charlotte Reith (Secretary), Caroline Marshal, Bronwyn Monopoli (Treasurer) and Frances McElhinney, will collectively oversee the growth of this immensely popular event over a proposed 10yr period.
-The trustees view the excellent topography of Queens Gardens and surrounding area as simply the starting point for Light Nelson, their ultimate wish is to see the event evolve and grow, eventually stretching down to the sea.
+Planned to coincide with the Winter Music Festival at the Nelson School of Music (NCMA), with the hope of enhanced visitor numbers for both events, it saw overwhelming and somewhat unexpected success - 16,000 visitors over three days, which resulted in the formation of the (Charitable) Light Nelson Trust.
+The Trustees, Brian Riley (Chairperson), John-Paul Pochin (Co Founder & Artist Collective Representative), Anne Rush (Co Founder & Artist Collective Representative), Jo Kinross (Chair of the Selection Committee), Charlotte Reith (Secretary), Caroline Marshal, Bronwyn Monopoli (Treasurer) and Frances McElhinney, will collectively oversee the growth of this immensely popular event over a proposed 10 year period.
+The trustees view the excellent topography of Queens Gardens and surrounding area as simply the starting point for Light Nelson.
+Their ultimate wish is to see the event evolve and grow, eventually stretching down to the sea.

 Light Nelson is very much a family affair, offering visitors of all ages a magically immersive organic experience, through art projects involving illusion, beauty, interaction and fun.
 It is also a uniquely non-commercial event showcasing the emergence of Art, Science and Technology, described by Light Nelson co-founders Anne Rush and John-Paul Pochin as a ‘marriage between the creative and the technical’ and the ‘blurring of art and science’.

-The Trust aims to keep Light Nelson both manageable and sustainable, recognizing the sum of its many small parts help make the bigger event, whilst acknowledging the high expectations of its visitors need to be met.
+The Trust aims to keep Light Nelson both manageable and sustainable, recognising the sum of its many small parts help make the bigger event, whilst acknowledging the high expectations of its visitors.
 They want the wider Nelson community to make the event their own, for it to be a new ‘winter ritual’, where local people can experience the magical sensation of being immersed in a darkness illuminated solely by creative light.
 The hope is to stimulate the community’s curiosity with low tech/high tech artwork, to encourage reflection and interaction between creative people, leading to an appreciation of modern art.